 3820 Sam Rayburn Highway

 Hazardous Waste (paint, oil, pesticides, solvents, liquids) must be taken to the Home Chemical Collection Center:

 This requirement will be actively enforced by both Neighborhood Services and Solid Waste staff.

 A resident who places an item on the parkway for brush or bulky item collection but fails to request collection service will receive a warning for the first violation and a citation for each subsequent violation.
 The item may be collected as a courtesy, but a warning or citation will follow.

-If you are interested in having your small twigs, grass clippings, and/or leaves composted, you may bag these in biodegradable bags and place them in the front on the parkway and request a Brush or Bulky Item Collection.
-Biodegradable bags may be purchased at retail locations such as Wal-Mart and Home Depot.
+If you are interested in having your small twigs, grass clippings, and/or leaves composted, you may bag these in compostable bags and place them in the front on the parkway and request a Brush or Bulky Item Collection.
+Compostable bags may be purchased at retail locations such as Lowe's, Wal-Mart and Home Depot.